Origin | Adductor part: Inferior pubic ramus & ischial ramus Hamstring part: Ischial tuberosity |

 Origin & Insertion

-The adductor magnus’ ischiocondylar/hamstring portion originates from the ischial tuberosity and inserts at the adductor tubercle of the femur.
-The adductor tubercle is on the femur’s medial condyle.
-The insertion also connects through fibrous attachments to the supracondylar line of the femur[8].
+The ischiocondylar/hamstring portion of the adductor magnus originates from the ischial tuberosity, a rough, bony projection on the lower and back part of the hip bone.
+This portion inserts at the adductor tubercle of the femur, a small and bony prominence located on the medial condyle of the femur.
+The insertion also connects through fibrous attachments to the supracondylar line of the femur [18] [19] [20].

 Actions